scirpus/numer/README.md

 # Project Home

-A simple Genetic Program to get in the top 100 for the main Numer.ai competition
+A simple Genetic Program to get in the top 100 for the main Numer.ai competition.

 ## Installation